The Best Kerala Itinerary for 7 Days or More

 Munnar is one of my favorite places in India.
 I think it is the best hill station in south India which despite the hype, manages to leave you awestruck at its raw natural beauty.

-Speckled with waterfalls, adorned by lush green tea gardens, pine forests and surrounded by lofty hills, Munnar does seem like God’s own country.
+Speckled with waterfalls, adorned by lush green tea gardens, and pine forests, and surrounded by lofty hills, Munnar does seem like God's own country.

 While most people stick to places near the Munnar town, the outskirts, especially the Chinnakanal region is breathtaking.